dmckinnon/stitch/README.md

 ### Exercise 6
 At this point you should know enough theory to make at least a good attempt at Composition - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

+To test: display the final image and eyeball it?

 Once this is working .... be proud!!
 You did it!